mbrannigan/Velarian-Watch/The Reclamation Chronicle/Civics/The Mirror.md

 ---
 aliases: ["The Mirror", "Advisor of Vigil", "Caelen Vorr"]
 tags: [Velarian Watch, civic-role, high-command]
-title: The Mirror – Caelen Vorr
+title: The Mirror
 emoji: 🛰️
 ---

-# 🛰️ The Mirror – *Caelen Vorr*
+# 🛰️ The Mirror

 > *“The blade has an edge, but the mirror sees where it will fall.”*